jbcodeforce/ML-studies/docs/genAI/rag.md

 The result of the search is pass to the LLM as context.
 This is very limited to in-context learning.

-### Retrievals
+### Retrievers

 The retrieval is very important.
 The main concept is using the TF-IDF measure: it is a parse (most words never occur) retrieval approach using to compute a cost function for a query within a document, based on the term-frequency (TF) and the [inverse document frequency (IDF)](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) which measures the importance of a word to a document.

 [Dense retrieval](https://arxiv.org/abs/2004.04906) brings semantic similarity (cosinus score between embeddings) on a dense representations of words and documents by pre-training the retriever with relevant information.

+### Vector Database

-The first vector database were based on [FAISS](https://github.com/facebookresearch/faiss), a library for efficient similarity search and clustering of dense vectors.
+The first vector databases were based on [FAISS](https://github.com/facebookresearch/faiss), a library for efficient similarity search and clustering of dense vectors.

 ## Langchain example